 Initially Korzybski was attracted to Loeb's writings because of his structural (instead of metaphysical) view of life and his organism-as-a-whole perspective.
 In Manhood Korzybski wrote: "My friend ... drew my attention particularly to the books of Dr. Jacques Loeb.
 I found there a treasury of laboratory facts which illustrate as nothing better could, the correctness of my theory ... a theory which analyses the functions and reactions of an organism as a whole " (p236).
 The following year, 1922, McGraw-Hill published Loeb's final book "Proteins and the Theory of Colloidal Behavior."
 No doubt Korzybski read it immediately (he referenced it at the end of his first paper on Time Binding in 1924).
 Loeb's book was in response to the growing interest in evaluating proteins from a colloidal perspective and was probably key to stimulating Korzybski's interest in the study of biocolloids.

 Colloid science began to dissolve into a variety of specialties in the 1930s as new laboratory tools permitted the detailed study of the structure and function of specific colloids.
-In the life sciences, for example, the general study of the "colloidal behavior of protoplasm" gave way to molecular biology and specialists devoted to the detailed study of specific biocolloids, now usually called "macromolecules," such as hemoglobin, DNA, sodium channels, serotonin receptors ...) and macromolecular assemblies (membranes, chromosomes, the cytoskeleton ...).
+In the life sciences, for example, the general study of the "colloidal behavior of protoplasm" gave way to molecular biology and specialists devoted to the detailed study of specific biocolloids, now usually called "macromolecules," such as hemoglobin, DNA, sodium channels, serotonin receptors ...) and molecular assemblies (membranes, chromosomes, the cytoskeleton ...).
 In effect, the study of individual trees gained precedence over the study of the forest.
-Korzybski's interest in biocolloids was structural and epistemological and independent of any particular theory of colloidal behavior and reflected a broad view of the importance of this dynamic subcellular "world of neglected dimensions of the early 20th century" -- the world of macromolecules and their aggregations -- for understanding macroscopic biological functions and dysfunctions of the organism-as-a-whole.
+Korzybski's interest in biocolloids was structural and epistemological and independent of any particular theory of colloidal behavior and reflected a broad view of the importance of this dynamic subcellular "world of neglected dimensions of the early 20th century" -- the world of macromolecules and molecular aggregations -- for understanding macroscopic biological functions and dysfunctions of the organism-as-a-whole.